aman7thakurr/tambola-game/README.md

 ### Prerequisites

 - Node.js (v14 or higher)
-- npm or yarn or pnpm
+- npm or yarn or pnpm.

 ### Installation